dedihartono801/go-clean-architecture-v2/README.md

 1. `cmd/`: This folder contains the application's entry point(s) or executable(s).

+   - `api/`: This folder contains the command to run the rest api.
+   - `worker/`: This folder contains the command to run worker queue.

 2. `internal/`: This folder holds the core application code.
 It is not accessible from outside the module/package.

    - `app/`: This folder contains the application-specific logic.